apolovinka/yogaeasy_challenge/README.md

 * Core - architecture core-related classes such as MVVM, Networking, also might be used for iOS core framework wrappers.
 * Common - helpers, utils, and extensions classes

+### Dependencies Manager

+Cocoapods is the dependencies manager in this project.
+No need to run `pod install`, the Pods directory is included in the project repo to give faster access to the project sources.

 ### Achitecture Decision